 Be a forward-thinker: An excellent understanding of business needs and an outcome-focused approach is an essential part of the tax manager’s role.
 Communicate with other departments regularly to ensure you fully understand the objectives of the company at all times.
 Appreciate that your stakeholder’s needs may vary by individual or by role, and be sensitive to that dynamic in order to communicate most effectively.

 Understand future trends: New technologies and advanced analytics have been modernizing the finance function, and are addressing the challenges that have faced financial institutions for years.
 Read up about how financial technology, or FinTech, enables Finance to improve efficiencies or reduce costs of existing processes.
-Realize that with data at the core of all financial transactions, technological innovations have introduced improvements that decrease the likelihood of human error, minimize audit risks, reduce economic crime or fraud, enhance management visibility and improve tax compliance.
+Realize that with data at the core of all financial transactions, technological innovations have introduced improvements that decrease the likelihood of human error, minimize audit risks, reduce economic crime or fraud, enhance management visibility, improve tax compliance, and maximize reclaimable VAT.
 Understand that the future is in current buzzwords, such as Business Intelligence (BI), Artificial Intelligence (AI) and process automation.
 Make sure you understand these concepts and how they apply to your business.

 Embrace innovation: Technologies are transforming the tax function by delivering improved transparency, controls and efficiencies, while mitigating risks, reducing costs and delivering more accurate results.
-A truly effective tax manager is constantly on the alert for relevant technologies, as well as for exciting innovations that the organization can embrace in order to automate existing processes and implement new tools, such as more efficient record-keeping and enhanced compliance.
+A truly effective tax manager is constantly on the alert for relevant technologies, such as new VAT tools, as well as for exciting innovations that the organization can embrace in order to automate existing processes and implement new tools, such as more efficient record-keeping and enhanced compliance.

 Brush up on your interpersonal skills: After you’ve identified and filled any gaps in your hard tax-based skills, focus on your people skills.
 Relationships are the key to success in any role.
 On a day-to-day basis, you’ll receive lots of calls and emails from colleagues asking for your guidance.
 You will need to be comfortable providing advice on complex issues to people who do not have the same level of technical tax knowledge as you have.
 Be confident in your capabilities to build earn their respect.